grahamflick/Minimal-Composition-MEG-Design-Materials/README.md

-# Tools for running the Bemis &amp; Pylkkanen 2011 minimal composition 'red boat' procedure.
+# Bemis &amp; Pylkkanen 2011 minimal composition ('red boat') procedure.

-# Outline:
+Bemis, D. K., & Pylkkänen, L. (2011).
+Simple composition: A magnetoencephalography investigation into the comprehension of minimal linguistic phrases.
+Journal of Neuroscience, 31(8), 2801-2814.

+# Outline of this repository:
+This repo contains code and materials to run an experimental procedure that closely follows B & P 2011.
+The experiment is written in Presentation's SDL language, using a pair of python scripts to generate pseudo-random stimuli lists for a set of subjects.
+Experimental materials are located in redboat/Stim.

+# Experiment Summary: See original paper for complete methods
 Subjects performed two tasks, in alternating blocks:

 In "Phrase" or "Composition" blocks, subjects read either a phrase made of a color adjective and noun (e.g. red boat) or a non-word and word combination (xyk boat).
 They then saw an image, and used a button press to indicate whether the image matches the single word or phrase.

 In "List" or "non-composition" blocks, subjects read either a list of two nouns (key, boat) or a non-word and word combination (xyk boat).
 They then saw an image, and used a button press to indicate whether the image matched either one of the two words (on 2 word trials) or the single word (on 1 word trials).

-# Experimental materials are located in redboat/stim
+# Experimental materials

 The language stimuli can be summarized as follows: